My Nemesis (novel)

+Plot

+Publisher Grove Atlantic describes the book as “an immersive and searing story of two women, their marriages, and the rivalry between them,” as well as a “story of seduction, envy, and the ways we publicly define and privately deceive ourselves today.”

 Writing and composition

 Craig did not create an outline to write the book, but while writing did aim to produce a work of approximately 50,000 words.
 After selling the book, Craig removed some 3000 words from the work.

 Reception

-My Nemesis received generally positive reception upon release.
-Kirkus and Publisher's Weekly both published reviews characterized by literary review aggregator Book Marks as "Positive".
+Writing in the Boston Globe, critic Carolyn Kellogg called it “a breakthrough tour de force,” adding, “Many have tried to give us an unreliable narrator; few have succeeded as well as Craig does.”
+Kirkus and Publishers Weekly both published reviews.
 In a review published by the Star Tribune, Marion Winik praised the novel as a "spiky little feminist page-turner".
 The New York Times and The Wall Street Journal both criticized the narrative.